space-concordia-robotics/robotics-orin/README.md

 Run this command (in my case without the sudo and with pip) and it should work.
 Adding to PYTHONPATH is likely necessary.
 You will add a command like the following:
 `export PYTHONPATH="/home/marc/Programming/robotics-orin/space-env/lib/python3.10/site-packages:$PYTHONPATH"`

+Another thing to consider is that while python3-opencv (installed with apt, from rosdep) works with this package, it also works with opencv-python (installed through pip).
+There is a version difference, which is why there are lines such as `if cv2.__version__ < "4.7.0":` in the source.